gaelforget/MITgcm.jl/docs/src/functionalities.md

 ### Using Model Output

-As `MITgcm` users, we often want to read and analize model output from an earlier model run.
+As `MITgcm` users, we often want to read and visualise model output from an earlier model run.
 To this end, `MITgcm.jl` provides methods to read the various file formats that `MITgcm` generates.

 Read example: